jinisaweaklearner/DS-ML-Paper-Note-Code/notes/normalization.md

 # Normalization

 ## Min-Max
+Highlights:
-Min-Max is probably the most commonly used transformation.
-This transforms the numerical variable into a new range, for example, 0 to 1.
+- Min-Max transforms the numerical variable into a new range. i.e. 0 to 1
+- The distribution won't be changed after normalization.

 Scaling to a range is a good choice when both of the following conditions are met:
 - You know the approximate upper and lower bounds on your data with few or no outliers.